ghc-proposals/ghc-proposals/proposals/0000-shared-class-members.rst

 ``FlexibleInstances``
 """""""""""""""""""""

-The type that the superclass methods are declared on must be the same in all cases, so additional type options don't present issues.
+The type that the superclass members are declared on must be the same in all cases, so additional type options don't present issues.

 ``UndecidableInstances``
 """"""""""""""""""""""""

-Additional constraints on instances do not add additional superclasses which can have methods defined for them.
+Additional constraints on instances do not add additional superclasses which can have members defined for them.

 Other extensions
 """"""""""""""""